-Impact of SLR on salinity intrusion is highly significant in the coastal area of Gorai river network in the South West region of Bangladesh.
-The sea level rise increases the salinity as well as the salinity intrusion length in the river.
-59 cm rise in sea level produces a change of 0.9 ppt at Mongla and the salinity front of 10 ppt line moves 21 km upstream in Passur River (Bhuiyan 2012).
+Sea level rise and changing river flows caused by climate change and continued development in the catchment are likely to increase saline intrusion.
+It has been projected that 59 cm rise in sea level produces a change of 0.9 ppt at Mongla and the salinity front of 10 ppt line moves 21 km upstream in Pussur River (Bhuiyan 2012).
 Model simulation results show that the salinity intrusion due to SLR is higher in the western part.
+It is however important to stress that these model projections have been carried out without taking into account the important morphological response of the delta to SLR.
+The expected response of the delta will be widespread deposition and increase of bed elevation which will reduce salinity intrusion.